 Earth’s Resources are finite.
 We may be able to drag stuff down from the space around us but only in very small quantities, the cost per pound of getting stuff from the moon works out to about $250,000 per gram.
-From low earth orbit it is probably a lot cheaper at maybe $10,000 per gram, so apart from its novelty value to science, it’s probably a poor return.
+From low earth orbit it is probably a lot cheaper, being bargain basement at maybe $10,000 per gram, about 1/5th of the size of a level teaspoonful of sugar, so apart from its novelty value to science, it’s probably a poor return.
+The equivalent of 1 gramme of pure gold is about 50 cubic millimetres, and worth about $57, so even getting stuff from low earth orbit is currently around about 175 times as expensive as that, the moon 4,000 times and Mars probably around 20-50,000 times.
 If you regard a fully fuelled Saturn V as around about 2.8 million Kg, and the rocks it returns around 64Kg, then the moon is probably 40,000 times in the red in proportion, low earth around 1600 times, if there was in fact anything up there to grab that was worth it.

 So, unless we are living in space or on the moon, the ‘Fred Bloggs, Space Miner’ books are a bit on the fantasy side.
 If you could mine tritium or Helium 3, then maybe the balance is not so one sided.

 That said, the world is running short of resources.
 I see the current set of fossil fuels, or easy to get at power something like the graph below: